18 Weeks Pregnant Is How Many Months? Baby Size & Symptoms

 18 Week Bump Differences

-At 18 Weeks Pregnant Is How Many Months, every mom’s bump can look different, and that’s completely normal.
+At 18 weeks gestation, every mom’s bump can look different, and that’s completely normal.
 Furthermore, factors like body type, number of pregnancies, and carrying twins all influence belly size.
 As a result, comparing bumps between moms is not recommended.

 • Some bumps remain small, while others are more pronounced.